brettz9/eslint-config-ash-nazg/README.md

     catch potential problems
 - `jsdoc/require-returns` (recommended) - Put in `ash-nazg/sauron` as
     it is more than just a consistent styling convention, and it is not impossible to follow, but a bit difficult.
+Added `forceRequireReturn` option to ensure return type considered even if `void`/`undefined`.
 - `jsdoc/require-jsdoc` (recommended) - Imposes a heavy burden on
   preexisting large projects (added as "error" in `great-eye.js`)